mdn/content/files/en-us/web/http/basics_of_http/data_uris/index.md

 ## Encoding data into base64 format

 Base64 is a group of binary-to-text encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
-By consisting only in ASCII characters, base64 strings are generally url-safe, and that's why they can be used to encode data in Data URLs.
+By consisting only of ASCII characters, base64 strings are generally url-safe, and that's why they can be used to encode data in Data URLs.

 ### Encoding in Javascript